You must know...

 You will also use accessBCC to register for classes; check your financial aid; your grades, your schedule; review transcripts, and pay your bill.
 You can get student announcements, class-related news, reminders, and more.

 Every registered student is automatically assigned an accessBCC email account.
-To activate your account, go to BristolCC.edu and click the accessBCC logo in the lower right corner.
+To activate your account, go to the accessBCC page.
 For assistance, contact Information Technology Services at ext.
 2134.

 G221, ext.
 2080